nelson-n/nelson-n.github.io/_posts/2023-01-01-Map-Takeaways.md

 If Beauty is a pursuit, an act of moving in a specific direction, the question remains of what this direction should be.
 While no normative direction can be prescribed, we can assert that this direction ought to be well-defined.
 This is Clarity.
 A well-defined understanding of one's Global Aesthetics, a certainty about the direction in which one should move in the pursuit of Beauty.
 If Beauty is the only pursuit, then we are better served if this pursuit follows a linear path instead of one which wanders.
 While advice on how to achieve Clarity is beyond the scope of this work, within the framework developed in this piece we can assert the importance of Clarity and its role in actualizing Beauty.

+## Life as a Paradox

+Life is a superposition paradox between wanting to fight the perfect story, optimize the perfect life, whilst simultaneously knowing that what you do doesn’t matter, what you care about is arbitrary, and the existence you live is ultimately tragic.
+It is the paradox between wanting to dominate your opponent and wanting to see your opponent flourish.
+Kierkegaards ballerina was about commensurating between god and existence.
+This is in many ways the same.
+The leap.
+The superposition of both states.
+Living in one whilst living in the other simultaneously.

 ## How to Act in a Metaphysically Silent Universe

+"Philosophy is the process of imagining an ideal Universe in the attempt to establish purpose."

 Any call to the Universal is met with silence as its meaning is nothing more than that which it is, and that which it is cannot be captured by anything other than the Universe itself.
 This leaves us in a metaphysically silent Universe in which the only object we have to cling is a set of Global Aesthetics imparted upon us.
 While our Global Aesthetics appears a shaky lifeboat amid a sweeping sea of silence, it is all that we have to cling to, and in a metaphysically precarious Universe the best that we can do is cling on tightly.

 Clinging to and striving towards our Global Aesthetics is how we are to act in a metaphysically silent Universe.
 This is to craft a lifeboat of Global Aesthetics in which we are stable and certain, and then ride this lifeboat through the hostile environ that it the Universal, an environ where humans were not meant to go.
 Our Global Aesthetics provides a modus operandi, a set of morals, tastes, objectives, and future states around which we may construct meaning, purpose, and stability.
 At the end of the day Global Aesthetics is all that we have, and thus we must approach and pursue it with the utmost care and rigor.

 One must meditate on their Global Aesthetics in order to achieve Clarity.
 With Clarity in hand, one may then pursue Beauty, a dogged pursuit of Global Aesthetics.
 This is the call of the human.
 Not ordained by the Universe, for the Universe is silent, but the only pursuit that is logically commensurate with the Universe.
 The Universal does not tell us what to pursue, it only offers pursuit as an alternative to drowning.
 We cannot know if it is the correct pursuit, only that it is the only pursuit.
 And it is with this minor hint that we must run.
 We must doggedly pursue our Global Aesthetics and actualize the perceptive states that we wish to experience.
 We must doggedly pursue beauty, forming the excessive signifier that keeps us afloat.
 And while we may easily brush away the Platonic with even a mild level of metaphysical reasoning, the Platonic and its pursuit is all that we are offered and thus it is the ultimate aim.
 The full instantiation of life is the pursuit of beauty to its extreme, the chasing of the Platonic with maximum rigor.
 It is not what we do, it is that we do, for that pursuit is the only metaphysically commensurate action that we may impart upon the Universe.

+# The Counterfactual is Nothingness

+Perception of the Universe is all that there is.
+The alternative to this is not perceiving all that there is, a state of nothingness.
+Thus if one finds the states presented bythe Universe preferable to nothingness, than one must live in profound gratitude.
+Pray often and pray forcefully, for we are lucky that there exists anything at all.

+Optimism always.

 ## Afterword